 But I don’t believe that they will be changing their overall alignment with the Shi’ite-Alawite-Hezbollah axis in Syria.
 The Russians have an advantage over the US and Israel (who faced a genuine choice between two very unpalatable alternatives – Assad or ISIS) in that they have a clear preference among the warring sides in the Syrian civil war.

 There have been some changes in Russia’s alignment in the Middle East in the past; the quick reversal of its original support of Israel in 1946-48 offers a good example.
-But I’m less optimistic that Russia will move away from Iran because I think they more in common than issues separating them.
+But I’m less optimistic that Russia will move away from Iran because I think they have more in common than issues separating them.

 Russia and Iran as allies in Syria